Tomasz Kuszczak

 Tomasz Mirosław Kuszczak ([ˈtɔmaʂ ˈkuʂt͡ʂak]; born 20 March 1982) is a Polish former professional footballer who played as a goalkeeper.
+He was most recently the goalkeeping coach of the Poland national team.

 Born in Krosno Odrzańskie, Kuszczak previously played for Śląsk Wrocław in Poland, as well as for the German clubs KFC Uerdingen 05 and Hertha BSC, before moving in 2004 to England with West Bromwich Albion.
-During the summer of 2006 he transferred to Manchester United and in 2012 joined Brighton & Hove Albion, who released him at the end of the 2013–14 season.
+During the summer of 2006 he transferred to Manchester United, where as backup goalkeeper to Edwin van der Sar he won three Premier League titles, two Football League Cups, three FA Community Shields, the FIFA Club World Cup and the UEFA Champions League.
+In 2012 Kuszczak joined Brighton & Hove Albion, who released him at the end of the 2013–14 season.
 After spending the latter part of the 2014–15 season with Wolverhampton Wanderers, he signed for Birmingham City in July 2015, playing for the club until his retirement in 2019.

 Kuszczak made 14 appearances for the Poland under-21 side and was capped 11 times at senior level.
 He was a member of the nation's squad at the 2006 FIFA World Cup.

 Club career

 Hertha BSC

 Kuszczak was born in Krosno Odrzańskie, Poland.
 He joined German club Hertha BSC in 2000, spending a year with their reserve team before being promoted to the first team in 2001.
 He subsequently spent three seasons as the third-choice goalkeeper at the club, behind Gábor Király and Christian Fiedler, and failed to make a single appearance in the Bundesliga.
 He was out of contract with Hertha when he was signed by West Bromwich Albion manager Gary Megson on 14 July 2004.